 The site is located within Flood Zone 1 where flooding from rivers and the sea is very unlikely with less than a 0.1 per cent (1 in 1000) chance of flooding occurring each year.
-Subject to conditions including a surface water drainage strategy, the proposal would not give rise to flooding or drainage issues.
+Subject to conditions including a surface water drainage strategy and confirmation from the Council's Flood Risk Team, the proposal would not give rise to flooding or drainage issues.
 Therefore the development is considered to comply with policy SE 12 of the CELPS.